-“I wish I lived closer and had more time for other fun stuff,” said Rizvani, a senior justice studies major who lives in Blairstown.
+“I wish I lived closer and had more time for other fun stuff,” he said.
 “It’s not easy for me, but I know hard work will pay off in the end.”

 Although commuting does have financial benefits, a survey by The Montclarion of 192 Montclair State students and interviews with a broad range of students revealed that most commuters are feeling a strain on their college experience.
 They rate themselves as being generally uninvolved in campus life, forming friendships with only other commuters, and spending an excessive amount of time commuting back and forth to class.

 “I spent two years not being involved in anything on campus and just focusing on school and working,” said Massiel Ventura, a senior family and child studies major.
 “It drained me out because I didn’t have social support around me.”

 “What’s hard about being a commuter is having to travel back and forth so many times a week,” added Ventura.
 “Sometimes hanging out at night isn’t convenient.
 During the day, I have nowhere to settle if I have a break.
 If I’ve spent a whole 12 hours on campus, I might be tired at night.”